grain-lang/grain/stdlib/int64.md

 |----|-----------|
 |`Int64`|The modulos of its operands|

-## Bits
+## Bit Operations

-Functions for operating on the raw bits of Int64s.
+Functions for operating on bits of Int64 values.

 ### Int64.**rotl**